v1tal303/emis-data-eng-assessment/README.md

 ## Brief task description

-Design and prototype a data-pipeline from FHIR standard.
+Design and prototype a data-pipeline from FHIR standard (json data into tabular csv or sql format)

 ## Solution formulation